-To select a monitoring view in the focused monitoring format, touch settings icon
+To select a monitoring view in the focused monitoring format, touch settings icon tab

-.
-See figure 5-3 on page 86.
+Select Screens.
+See figure 5-3 on page 90.

 The focused monitoring view has three available monitoring views:

 The three focused monitoring formats are displayed across the bottom of the monitoring selection menu, with buttons that are based upon the monitoring screen appearance.
 Touch a monitor view button to display the key parameters in that screen format.